vinodvankar/vinodvankar/README.md

 I am a Senior Frontend Developer, focusing on building scalable, high-performance user interfaces with Vue 3 and modern tooling.
 I care deeply about how things work, not just how they look — performance, architecture, and long-term maintainability matter to me.

 Over time, my curiosity naturally pulled me beyond the browser.
 I started exploring Rust, backend systems, and even game development concepts.
-My goal is simple but demanding: be the kind of engineer who understands the full system, from UI down to memory and async execution.

 I’m also motivated by a long-term vision of working on globally impactful products and exploring opportunities beyond my home country.